 University Catalogues

-History Major
+History Major (B.A.)

 Students must receive approval from the History Department Chair for a regional concentration or thematic area within history.
-Examples might include American, European, Asian or Latin American/Caribbean, or thematic concentrations in economic history, social history or war and society.
+Examples might include American, European, Asian, or Latin American/Caribbean, or thematic concentrations in economic history, social history, or war and society.
 Students are encouraged to speak to the department chair as early in their career as possible to seek approval for their concentration courses.

 Course Title Credits